-The Battle Didn't Count: During the opening mission you can (with luck and possibly some conjured spirits) reduce the big orc with the minigun to 0 HP, but he'll just fall on his knees, ignore all subsequent attacks, and escape on his next turn.
+The Battle Didn't Count: During the opening mission, the big ork with the minigun can be reduced to zero HP if you try really hard to do it, but he'll just fall on his knees, ignore all subsequent attacks, and escape on his next turn.

 Being Good Sucks: The 'moral' options on runs almost inevitably end up ruining your reputation or pay less than doing the less-shiny options, though it occasionally pays off with additional karma.

 Bittersweet Ending: You can stop the destruction of Berlin, but the Flux State is doomed to be dismantled and Berlin will be separated by a wall again.
 Even worse, you can go to work for the guy that helps cause it.